'Hidden treasure': Auckland woman discovers secret message inside wall of her home

 Another added: "When are you going to dig?
 Could be a goldmine under there without knowing!"

-Talia said she never thought her discovery would get so much attention, and plans to dig near the letterbox at the weekend.
+Talia said she never thought her discovery would get so much attention and plans to dig near the letterbox at the weekend.